Rarely Asked Questions

 - Which version of wxWidgets should I use?

 Many distros provide wxWidgets as a binary package (.rpm or .deb or whatever: the name usually starts with wxGTK-).
-4Pane-0.6.0 and earlier will work with any version
+Early 4Pane versions would build and work with any version

 If you're building wxWidgets from source, use the latest stable version.
 The only exception to that is if you want to use gtk1.2,